Donrwalsh/donrwalsh.github.io/README.md

 - This readme is a bit of a mess and could stand to be organized better.
   - (this includes callouts to the other repos that are related to this one which to the best of my knowledge is not managed anywhere except in my memory.)
-- Establish Restore Terminals on this project (figure out how to get the code into the repo too)

 ## Includes